image

 Classical Hodgkin lymphoma (cHL) is a blood cancer that starts when lymphocytes, a type of white blood cell, grow out of control.

-Previously untreated Stage 3 or 4 cHL
+Previously untreated Stage 3 or 4 classical Hodgkin lymphoma

-cHL after stem cell transplant
+Classical Hodgkin lymphoma after a stem cell transplant (auto-HSCT)

-Pediatric previously untreated high risk cHL
+Pediatric previously untreated high risk classical Hodgkin lymphoma

 image